weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 o 14+x Tro &

 Show that one of these integrals converges absolutely, but that the other does not.
-Let p and ¢g be positive real numbers such that
+Let p and cg be positive real numbers such that

 1
 -t 1 =1,